 Pediatric Dental Care

-Your child’s ﬁrst "regular" dental visit should be around their third birthday, unless you have any questions or concerns prior to then.
+Your child’s ﬁrst "regular" dental visit should be around their first birthday, unless you have any questions or concerns prior to then.
 The ﬁrst dental visit is usually short and involves very little treatment.
 We may ask you to sit in the dental chair and hold your child during the examination.You may also be asked to wait in the reception area during part of the visit so that a relationship can be built between your child and your dentist.
 We will gently examine your child’s teeth and gums.
 X-rays may be taken to check for decay and the progress of your child’s permanent teeth under the gums).
 We may clean your child’s teeth and apply topical ﬂuoride to help protect the teeth against decay.
 Most important of all, we will review with you how to clean and care for your child’s teeth.
 Sealants are a common preventive procedure that are often recommended for children’s adult molars, usually around the age of 6-12 years and are applied to the narrow grooves on a tooth that cannot be adequately cleaned by brushing to prevent decay.